Health Lifestyle

 Animal products have zero fiber, so we need to rely on plants to get our fiber.
 But since the keto diet relies so heavily on fat and restricts all carbs, including fruits and vegetables, it can be a recipe for developing nutrient deficiencies.

-Fiber itself is an essential nutrient — particularly prebiotic fiber.
-Prebiotic fiber feeds the good bacteria in your gut.
-And it also helps your body absorb nutrients from food and eliminate waste and toxins.
+Fiber itself is an essential nutrient, particularly prebiotic fiber, which feeds the good bacteria in your gut.
+But it also helps your body absorb nutrients from food and eliminate waste and toxins.

-Fruits and vegetables contain high amounts of fiber, vitamins, minerals, antioxidants, and phytochemicals.
-And you won’t find many of these nutrients in animal products or high-fat foods.
+Fruits and vegetables contain high amounts of fiber, vitamins, minerals, antioxidants, and phytochemicals — many of which are not present at all in animal products or high-fat foods.

-High-carb foods like beans, bananas, and oats also contribute to your body’s electrolyte stores.
-These are more easily lost on the keto diet from excess water extraction.
+High-carb foods like beans, bananas, and oats also contribute to your body’s electrolyte stores, which are more easily lost on the keto diet from excess water extraction.
 And a lack of these and other nutrients has been shown to contribute to a variety of chronic diseases such as heart disease, osteoporosis, cancer, and mental health disorders.

 Disease Complications or Death